danielbodnar/awesome-stars/README.md

 - [pact-foundation/pact-plugins](https://github.com/pact-foundation/pact-plugins) - 🏰 Architecture to support Plugins 🔌 with Pact 🔗
 - [flyteorg/flyte](https://github.com/flyteorg/flyte) - Scalable and flexible workflow orchestration platform that seamlessly unifies data, ML and analytics stacks.
 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste
+- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a c
 - [ConduitPlatform/Conduit](https://github.com/ConduitPlatform/Conduit) - Batteries-included backend that works with any stack.
 - [mosuka/bayard](https://github.com/mosuka/bayard) - A full-text search and indexing server written in Rust.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.